omeka/omeka-s-enduser/docs/modules/extractmetadata.md

 ![Extract Metadata module configuration view with JSON Pointer crosswalk and submit button indicated by a teal arrow](../modules/modulesfiles/extractmetadata_config.png)

 Once you've saved this map, perform the "Map metadata" action on one file or in a batch, and, if your JPEG file includes `DateTimeOriginal`, the media should now have a "Date Created" value.

+## Integration with IIIF Presentation

+This module can automatically provide accurate width, height, and duration metadata for IIIF content resources published by the [IIIF Presentation module](iiifpresentation.md).
+This is useful for IIIF viewers that require strict validation against the IIIF specification.
+Note that this is only available if the metadata has already been extracted by the ExifTool extractor.